-- Provides car parking and cycle parking standards in addition to those required by the Local Plan - Applies to all development proposals in the Plan Area.
+- Provides car parking and cycle parking standards in addition to those required by the Local Plan - · Applies to all development proposals in the Plan Area.

 - 5.60.
 We recognise that policy is to reduce car usage, and we support that.
 However, car clubs have not been supported or successful in Histon & Impington and we therefore have to accept that car ownership is the norm at present. - 5.61.
-In addition, as reported by the Office for National Statistics a growing number of young people (aged 20-34) continue to (or return to) live with their parents.
+In addition, as reported by the Office for National Statistics48 a growing number of young people (aged 20-34) continue to (or return to) live with their parents.
 They are likely to want, or need, a car of their own. - 5.62.
 We also recognise that, as with much of Cambridgeshire, Histon's and Impington's roads were not designed for the current levels of car ownership and usage.
-There are, as a result, roads in the settlement that: - Are bus transport routes (both public service and also private taking students to Impington Village College) - Already have significant levels of Traffic Regulation Orders in place - Already have levels of on street car parking such that further on street parking would be unacceptable (for example, by further compromising emergency vehicle access) - Are very narrow, and may have no or limited footpath provision as a result - Are in close vicinity to facilities which naturally attract visitors to attend by car and there is inadequate onsite provision (e.g. schools, shops, doctors' surgery, community buildings). - 5.63.
-We also note that whilst properties may be provided with a garage (for one or more vehicles) these may not be counted towards the provision (therefore requiring additional replacement parking space) where: - The garage itself is too narrow for modern cars - Where the access to the garage is compromised or too difficult for regular use - The garage provides inadequate storage space for car and other essentials (bicycles, gardening, DIY etc) - The associated house itself has inadequate storage space / kitchen space (laundry, freezer, etc) therefore requiring garage space as an essential alternative. - 5.64.
-Manual for Streets surveys indicate a maximum garage usage for parking of just 45%, and a minimum of 36%.
-In a study undertaken for Essex County Council by Mouchel the reported figure was just 22%.
+There are some roads within the settlement which we consider to be 'restricted'.
+Restricted roads / streets are those streets where additional parking would either significantly impede traffic or would put access at risk (notably for emergency and service vehicles).
+The 'Restricted Streets' are identified in Table 2 and on Map 10.
+Such streets inter alia: - Are bus transport routes (both public service and also private taking students to Impington Village College where additional parking could adversely impact timekeeping) - Already have significant levels of on street parking (with or without Traffic Regulation Orders in place) - Already have levels of on street car parking such that further on street parking would be unacceptable (for example, by further compromising emergency vehicle access) - Are very narrow, and may have no or limited footpath provision as a result - Are in close vicinity to facilities which naturally attract visitors to attend by car and there is inadequate onsite provision (e.g. schools, shops, doctors' surgery, community buildings). - 5.63.
+We also note that whilst properties may be provided with a garage (for one or more vehicles) these may not be counted towards the provision (therefore requiring additional replacement parking space) where: - The garage itself is too narrow for modern cars - Where the access to the garage is compromised or too difficult for regular use

-http://bit.ly/2KR2Umi
+48 http://bit.ly/2KR2Umi